 Designed to provide students with an in-depth review of energy requirements and nutrient metabolism in health and disease; to explore clinical applications and evidence-based practice in various disorders; to apply critical thinking to solve case studies; and to become familiar with current research through literature reviews, group discussions and presentations.
-Prerequisites: admission to the Dietetics Internship Certificate program.
+Prerequisite: admission to the Dietetics Internship Certificate program.

 FCS 640 - Research Methods in FCS

 Research Methods in FCS.
 Concepts, methods, and strategies for research in the social and behavioral sciences.
 Topics include the nature of scientific research, measurement, types of research, validity of research designs, methods of data collection, and strategies for data analysis.
 Coding, entry, and manipulation of quantitative data including use of SPSS and its syntax will be addressed.
-Prerequisites: admission to the Dietetics Internship Certificate program.
+Prerequisite: admission to the Dietetics Internship Certificate program.

 FCS 688 - Research in Dietetics

 Designed as a continuation of FCS 640, Research Methods in FCS, individually supervised by a faculty member in FCS.
 One credit hour.
 Students will continue to develop the research project and complete and present it.
-Prerequisites: FCS 640
+Prerequisite: FCS 640